stormchaserroleplaying/stormchaserRPG/CharacterCreationOutline/Advancement/index.md

 * Expertise requires proficiency.
 Mastery requires expertise.
 * When you permanently increase your Intelligence modifier or your proficiency modifier, you may spend additional points as normal.
 Proficiencies learned by spending points cannot be lost once gained.

-## Talents, Stamina and Stamina Dice
+## Stamina
-Each time you gain a talent, you gain 1 additional Stamina Die.

 Character points can be spent to increase your ability scores.
-However,

 When your Constitution score increases, your stamina maximum also increases.
 Multiply your new Constitution score by your class multiplier to calculate your new stamina maximum.
-For example, if your 7th-level warrior has a Constitution score of 17 and increases his Constitution score from 17 to 18 when he reaches 8th level, then his stamina maximum then increases by 4 from 68 to 72.
+For example, if your warrior has a Constitution score of 17 and increases his Constitution score from 17 to 18, then his stamina maximum then increases by 4 from 68 to 72.

 ## Starting Wealth
 The Starting Wealth table lists the amount of treasure that each PC is expected to have at a specific number of talents, in addition to their starting equipment from background and class.